Beware: The Latest Tech Scams You Need to Know About

 How to Spot a Scam Message

 Scammers rely on urgency, fear, or curiosity to get you to click.
-Before responding to any unexpected email, text, or phone call, take a step back and look for these signs:
+Before responding to any unexpected email, text, or phone call – even if it appears to come from someone you know – take a step back and look for these signs:

 • Bogus addresses or phone numbers – Hover over (but don’t click) an email address or link to see where it really leads.